 - How To Keep Food Cold While Camping?

 When we go camping, we have a system for prepping, pre-cooling, and packing our hard-sided ice chest to keep perishable foods cold.
 It keeps the cooler below the all-important 40˚F and ensures that the food stays fresh and avoids spoilage.

 Here are the ten things I do to keep food cold on a camping trip:

 Start with a quality, high-end cooler

 A well-insulated high-end cooler makes all the difference in keeping your food cold.
 Personally, we have ORCA coolers (26 QT and 75QT) which are Roto-molded coolers that keep ice for days.
-I have also tested Arctic Zone, Yeti, and Pelican hard-sided coolers that perform equally well.
+I have also tested Arctic Zone, Yeti hard-sided coolers (they have a new Harvest Red color that I LOVE), and Pelican hard-sided coolers that perform equally well.
 I believe these four brands make some of the best coolers on the market and you get what you pay for.